worlddemocrats/federation/CONSTITUTION.md

 ### Section 2.
 Purpose

 The purpose of this organization is to establish a democratic world government.
-This entails promoting global democratic values, advocating for equitable representation at all levels of global governance, mitigating existential risks, and harnessing technological advancements for the betterment of all.

 ## Article II – Guiding Principles

 In pursuit of our goals, the World Democrats shall adhere to the following principles:

 - **Unity and Global Collaboration:** We advocate unity, cooperation, and shared purpose, not only within our Federation but also with global partners and supporters.
-This is reflective of our vision for an inclusive, democratic world.

 - **Focus on Impact and Global Relevance:** Our endeavors focus on addressing the pressing challenges and existential risks of our times.
 We prioritize initiatives that have substantial global benefits.